Electrochemistry, Carbon Material Science, Corrosion and Neuroanalytical Chemistry

 REU Site Director

-Research in our group is interdisciplinary and spans several fields: physical and analytical electrochemistry, carbon materials, corrosion science and neuroscience.
-We conduct fundamental research with advanced carbon materials to address key problems and technological needs in energy, health and the environment.
-Our core science lies in the preparation, processing and application of diamond and diamond-like carbons.
-We seek to considerably improve the ability to prepare and control the material properties of single and polycrystalline diamond, and nitrogen-incorporated tetrahedral amorphous carbon, and to explore frontier applications where the unique material properties are essential for performance.
+Research in our group is interdisciplinary and spans several fields: physical and analytical electrochemistry, carbon material science, point-of-care medical diagnostics, neuroanalytical chemistry, and corrosion of additively manufactured metal alloys.
+We conduct fundamental research to address key problems and technological needs in health and the environment.
+Our core science lies in the preparation, processing and application of multiple carbon materials including conducting diamond films and powders, nitrogenincorporated tetrahedral amorphous carbon films, and screen- and inkjet-printed carbons.

 Editor-in Chief, Diamond and Related Materials (Elsevier), 2011-present